-Symptoms of marijuana withdrawal
+Symptoms of Marijuana Withdrawal

+The withdrawal symptoms associated with stopping marijuana use are similar to those experienced by individuals who stop using tobacco.
 The symptoms are rarely life-threatening, but they are enough of deterrence to where they keep individuals from giving up marijuana for good.

 Among the most common withdrawal symptoms associated with marijuana use are:

-- Physical tension -withdrawal from marijuana often manifests itself as a serious tension of the joints and also as headaches.
+- Physical tension.
+Withdrawal from marijuana often manifests itself as a serious tension of the joints and also as headaches.